brkcrdk/user/README.md

 Practice for GraphQL.

-Note: You have to use paid plan to work this otherwise it Firebase throw error.
+Note: You have to use paid plan to work with this otherwise it Firebase throws error.